Scalable computation of predictive probabilities in probit models with Gaussian process priors: Saudi Arabia Windspeed Application

-Motivated by the results in the simulation study in Section \ref{sec.3}, we consider a probit \textsc{gp} with zero mean function and squared exponential covariance kernel $K(\bx,\bx')=\exp(-\alpha\cdot \|\bx-\bx' \|^2)$, where $\alpha$ is estimated via maximization of the marginal likelihood in \eqref{eq3} evaluated via the \texttt{tlrmvnmvt} package on a grid of values in $[1,30]$.
-The estimated $\alpha$ is close to $17$, which has an effective range of $0.42$.
-This relatively short effective range is consistent with the abrupt changes of the binary responses.
-Recalling the results in Table \ref{tab:T1}, the calculation of the predictive probabilities is only performed under the methods presented in Sections \ref{sec.2.1} (\textsc{tlr}) and \ref{sec.2.2} (\textsc{vb}) since \textsc{stan} and \textsc{tn} would be computationally impractical in such a high--dimensional setting with $n = 9{,}036$.
-In implementing both methods we set $\alpha=\hat{\alpha}=17$ and consider the same settings as in the simulation study in Section \ref{sec.3}, thus obtaining running times that are comparable to the simulation scenario with $n=10{,}000$.
-More specifically, \textsc{tlr} and \textsc{vb} require about 168 and 35 seconds per prediction, respectively, thus confirming the feasibility of such novel methods in high--dimensional settings.
-We shall also emphasize that these running times are mostly affected by the matrix pre--computation operations in Algorithms \ref{algo:1}--\ref{algo:2}, and hence could be carefully reduced via sparse matrix representations or careful algebraic operations.
-Out--of--sample predictive performance measured via the \textsc{auc} is similarly accurate under both methods, with a slightly increased improvement provided by \textsc{vb}.
-In particular, the \textsc{auc} for the random scenario is $0.968$ for \textsc{tlr} and $0.971$ for \textsc{vb}, whereas in the grid setting such a measure is $0.881$ for \textsc{tlr} and $0.906$ for \textsc{vb}.
+where $\balpha=(\alpha_1,\alpha_2)$ is estimated via a grid maximization of the marginal likelihood in \eqref{eq3} evaluated via the \texttt{tlrmvnmvt} package on a $20 \times 20$ grid of values in $[1;\sqrt{30}] \times [1;\sqrt{30}]$.
+The estimated $\balpha$ is $(3.59, 4.77)$, which interestingly implies a similarly rapid decay in correlation across the two spatial directions.
+This result is consistent with the abrupt changes of the binary responses.
+Recalling the results in Table \ref{tab:T1}, calculation of the predictive probabilities is only performed under the methods presented in Sections \ref{sec.2.1} (TLR) and \ref{sec.2.2} (VB) since STAN and TN would be computationally impractical in such a high-dimensional setting with $n = 9{,}036$.
+Although this issue could be circumvented via subsampling, such a procedure is suboptimal since it reduces the sample size $n$ and, as a consequence, it yields less accurate estimates of the predictive probabilities with higher MSE; see also Table \ref{tab:T1}.
+In implementing both methods, we set $\balpha=(3.59, 4.77)$ and consider the same settings as in the simulation study in Section \ref{sec.3}, thus obtaining runtimes that are comparable to those discussed in Section \ref{sec.3} for the scenario with $n=10{,}000$.
+Out-of-sample predictive performance measured via the area under the ROC curve (AUC) is similarly accurate for both methods.
+In particular, the AUCs for the random and grid test scenarios are above $0.9$ under both TLR and VB.
+This confirms the accuracy gains that can be obtained by the development of increasingly scalable strategies which can be effectively applied to larger samples sizes.